-The scope of work for the Advanced LIGO MREFC construction project will be reduced as there will no longer be a need to install and test a third interferometer by project staff.
-As a result, the cost of the Advanced LIGO Project could be reduced by up to \$4-8 million2 (depending on when the decision to proceed with LIGO-Australia is made) and the time to acceptance of the last interferometer (now the 2nd) would be reduced by up to 6 months.
-These cost and time savings should be utilized to increase the project's funding and schedule contingencies in order to reduce risk to the project being completed on time and within budget.
-Some of the cost savings can be used to support appropriate pre-operational activities as part of the MREFC utilizing staff made available by the reduction in installation and test activities.
+The scope of work for the Advanced LIGO MREFC construction project will be changed somewhat.
+There will no longer be a need to install and test a third interferometer by US Advanced LIGO project staff; however, training of the Australian team and monitoring of the LIGO-Australia progress would be new activities.
+Provided that the decision to proceed with LIGO-Australia is made in a timely fashion, the increased science capabilities of the network with LIGO-Australia can be accomplished with no increase in cost to NSF.
+The cost and time savings due to the reduced installation activity (3-4% of the total Advanced LIGO project cost) should be utilized to increase the project's funding and schedule contingencies in order to reduce risk to the project being completed on time and within budget, to support appropriate pre-operational activities, and to mitigate the demands on Advanced LIGO project staff due to LIGO-Australia.